destination-earth-digital-twins/deode_spatial_verif/README.md

     1. The comExps_metrics.py script generates the mean FSS comparison, the FSS distributions for each threshold and scale, the SAL scatter-plot of both experiments and the SAL distributions.

-    2. The compExps_maps.py script allows the comparison in a subjective way with a gif plot (and the frames that compose it) of the fields to be verified for each of the experiments against the observational values.
-In addition, an additional plot is generated with the total accumulated value during the extreme event if the variable to be verified is precipitation/rainfall or with the maximum (minimum) of the event for each point if the variable to be verified is reflectivity (brightness temperature).
+    2. The compExps_maps.py script allows the comparison in a subjective way with a visualization of the total accumulated values during the extreme event if the variable to be verified is precipitation/rainfall or with the maximum (minimum) of the event for each point if the variable to be verified is reflectivity (brightness temperature).

 ## Helpful scripts